2001 Lexus RX 300 Expert Review:New Car Test Drive

 Steering is precise and direct, allowing smooth cornering lines and stable high-speed cruising.
 Bridgestone Dueler H/T tires are quiet on the highway and provide good grip on and off road.
 Stiff, light-truck sidewalls give them good protection for light off-pavement use.
 Overall, they are a good choice.
 Slightly more aggressive tires would be beneficial for anyone who frequently drives on unpaved roads by reducing braking distances and providing better grip in slippery corners.

 The V6 engine is silky smooth and offers excellent around-town and highway performance.
 It accelerates briskly from a standstill.
 Passing performance at higher speeds is not its strongest suit, however, and it bogs a bit when upshifting from second to third gear.
-Overall, it's a wonderful engine.
+The 3.0-liter, all-aluminum V6 delivers 220 horsepower and 222 foot-pounds of torque.
+It's a sophisticated unit with four cams, 24 valves, continuously variable valve timing, a three-stage variable intake s.

-We give an enthusiastic thumbs up to the Lexus RX 300.
-Its excellent handling and exceptional traction on slippery surfaces make it a perfect luxury vehicle for people who drive on snow-covered or unpaved roads.
+The Lexus RX 300 handles well and rides nicely.
+Exceptional traction on slippery surfaces makes it a good luxury car for people who frequently drive on snow-covered or unpaved roads.
 RX 300 provides almost as much cargo space as a Jeep Grand Cherokee, but boasts vastly superior ride and handling.
-Inside it looks, feels and drives like a luxury sport sedan.
+Inside it looks, feels and drives like a luxury sports sedan.

-However, the RX 300 may not be the ultimate off-road vehicle, nor the brawniest in towing capability.
+The RX 300 is not a great off-road vehicle, however, nor is it the brawniest in towing capability.
 But most people don't drive off road anyway.
-For that reason, the RX 300 heralds one of the directions SUVs are headed.
+For that reason, the RX 300 has been at the forefront of successful SUV designs.

 Options As Tested